Main Grants Programme

 - Develop partnerships with other local organisations and groups;

 - Demonstrate imagination and initiative by securing funds from diverse fundraising activities.

 Please note that the panel have taken a decision not to support capital projects for the foreseeable future whilst demand for our funds remains high.

 How much do we award?

 There are three rounds of panel decisions during the year.
-The closing dates for applications confirmed so far during 2020 are:
+The closing dates for applications during 2023 are:

-Friday 4th February 2022 (decisions due in March/April)
+Thursday 1st February 2024 (decisions due in April)